What to expect from birth classes

 Hospital birth classes are usually offered over several weeks on weeknights.
 Sometimes you might have the option of doing a weekend class.
 Decide with your partner on what will suit you both best.

-Classes can book out well in advance, so you might need to be flexible.
+Classes can book out well in advance, so you might need to book early or be flexible.

 Some birth settings, like private hospitals, offer online learning instead of face-to-face classes.
 If this is an option for you, it’s a good idea to do online learning with your partner.
 This way you can go through your questions, expectations and plans together.